Two weeks ago, I took a swan dive into the subject of phytochemicals and why they’re so important.

 That’s right.
 Our body knows almost exactly how much to eat to maintain our ideal, lean body mass.
 And this is why counting calories is not necessary when we’re eating the right way.
 Our body will do it for us and we won’t even know it.

-WAY easier than adding up points and trying to keep track.
+WAY easier than adding up points and trying to keep track of macronutrients.

-If you’re buying salad dressing form the store or making it with lots of oil, try making this one instead.
+If you’re buying salad dressing from the store or making it with lots of oil, try making this one instead.
 You’ll be hooked in the best possible way!

 Whole Food Plant Based Tangy Sesame Orange Dressing